Tennis Elbow

 1. Avoid irritating activities where possible

 If playing a sport, lifting weights, or finishing that home DIY project is causing your pain to increase, take some time to let this settle.
-Continuing to push into pain repeatedly can prolong the time to recover.
+Continuing to push through pain repeatedly can prolong your time to recover.

 If your pain is work-related, identify if you can change the way you perform the task, or delegate, to reduce exposure to the pain provoking activity.